Kotlin this

 The this keyword helps to eliminate the confusion between class variables and parameters with the same name.
 The parameters of the methods or constructors of a class can have the same name as one of the class’s fields.
 In this case, we say the parameter shadows the field, meaning the parameter takes precedence.

 In the above code, resetStudent method contains parameters that exactly match the class variables.
-So, inside the function, any reference to name or department by default points to the parameter scope.
+So, inside it, any name or department reference without this always points to the parameter scope.
 For example, name refers to parameter variable name whereas this.name refers to the class instance variable.

-However, you can omit this inside the print function as there are no variable conflicts like in resetStudent function.
+However, we can omit this inside the print function as there are no variable conflicts like in resetStudent function.

 2. Kotlin this in Extension function